-Op-Ed By Dr. G. Caleb Alexander is co-director of the Johns Hopkins Center for Drug Safety and Effectiveness and Elizabeth Keyes, RPh is chief operating officer of the American Pharmacists Association and NCPIE Chair.
-Both authors are advisors to Talk Before You Take, a national educational campaign from NCPIE and the FDA designed to encourage increased communications between healthcare providers and patients about their prescription medicines.
+Op-Ed By Dr. G. Caleb Alexander is co-director of the Johns Hopkins Center for Drug Safety and Effectiveness and Elizabeth Keyes, RPh is chief operating officer of the American Pharmacists Association and BeMedWise Chair.
+Both authors are advisors to Talk Before You Take, a national educational campaign from BeMedWise and the FDA designed to encourage increased communications between healthcare providers and patients about their prescription medicines.

 Experts say communication is key when dealing with prescription medicine.

-Organized in 1982, the National Council on Patient Information and Education (NCPIE) is a nonprofit coalition of diverse organizations committed to promoting the wise use of medicines through trusted communication for better health.
-NCPIE works to address critical medicine safe use issues like adherence improvement, prescription drug abuse prevention, reduction of medication errors, and quality improvements in healthcare provider-patient communication.
-For more information, visit TalkAboutRx.org.
+Organized in 1982, the National Council on Patient Information and Education (NCPIE) was a nonprofit coalition of diverse organizations committed to promoting the wise use of medicines through trusted communication for better health.
+In July 2018, the operation of NCPIE and its programs, including ground-breaking research on patient-healthcare provider engagement and medicine communication, were assumed by NeedyMeds.
+For more information, visit BeMedWise.org.

 Talk Before You Take is a research-based public education campaign designed to encourage and increase communications between healthcare providers (HCP) and patients about their medicines.

-The campaign was developed by NCPIE with support from the U.S. Food and Drug Administration.
-As part of the campaign, NCPIE is partnering with key stakeholder organizations to promote the campaign and disseminate educational materials designed for HCPs and patients.
+The campaign was developed by BeMedWise, formerly known as National Council on Patient Information and Education (NCPIE), with support from the U.S. Food and Drug Administration.
+As part of the campaign, BeMedWise is partnering with key stakeholder organizations to promote the campaign and disseminate educational materials designed for HCPs and patients.
 In addition, the campaign will be supported by media outreach and the creation of a website that will serve as a resource for patients and HCPs where they can download free educational materials.